 Backgrounder: Later School Start Times

-of changing school start times on academic performance, behavior and safety in urban and suburban schools (Wahlstrom, 2002).
+The Center for Applied Research and Educational Improvement (CAREI) at the University of Minnesota conducted a study on the impact of changing school start times on academic performance, behavior and safety in urban and suburban schools (Wahlstrom, 2002).
 Results from three years of data from both Edina and Minneapolis showed:

 In suburban districts, students reported: